Buyer-First Guide to Protecting Your Real Estate Investment

 Mandatory approvals include:

-Environmental clearance (large projects)
+Environmental clearance (for large projects)

 Fire safety NOC (commercial / high-rise)